rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 advantage of having  English as the medium of instruction in college education.
 English was a major test subject in the middle and secondary school education.
 We had two papers in English at high schools around the 1970s.
 West Bengal's CPM party government was the first to dismantle English from primary and middle schools.
-Ironically, the CPM, which draws its ideological link with CCP, advocated the abolition of English as a test subject.
+Ironically, the CPM, which draws its ideological link with the CCP, advocated the abolition of English as a test subject.
 The party's think tank argued that it puts a lot of stress to have a child learn three
 languages: mother tongue, Hindi, and English.
 Soon, other regional parties tried to ape CPM.
 It led to a deterioration of the English language skills among Indians.